drbobrinkman/CSE270B/SCHEDULE.md

 > ---
 > Tuesday morning: Mid-point critique of "simple" games.
 >
-> Tuesday afternoon discussion: What kind of games should we make?
+> Tuesday MORNING discussion: What kind of games should we make?

 Weeklet 4 (Jan 16/17)
 ----